VR-1103/EE739-SuperScalar/README.md

 6. Then it sees if there is a load instr at the top of ROB.
 If so, it checks whether the corresponding location in load_queue was aliased.
 If it was, then it tells this to the ROB.

 7. Lastly, if the ROB tells that a load instr was safely retired, load_queue makes the corresponding location ka busy bit 0, essentially making the row empty.

+## Memory and Memory Arbiter

+1. From LS pipeline, arbiter gets a signal for load request, and an address.
+It gets back the data from mem and sends to LS pipeline.
+This is asynchronous so chill.

+2. From store buffer, arbiter gets a request for store, mem_addr, and data.
+When the signal for load request is low, it sends a store request to mem, until then, it doesnt.
+Store buffer gets back a 'store_happened' bit in the clk cycle in which the store request was sent to mem, so that retirement can happen.